asciimoth/3a/README.md

   - [convert3a](https://github.com/DomesticMoth/convert3a)
 - [License](#license)

+# Adbout
+3a (stands for "Animated Ascii Art") is a simple human-readable text format for storing ascii animations, convenient for viewing and editing through any text editor.
+- 3a supports 8 colors for background and 16 colors for characters
+- 3a only supports ASCII characters because it must be compatible with ncurses
+- 3a format has a small, but existing possibility for extension

 ## Reasons
 While customizing my *nix system, I was going to actively use ascii animations for styling.
 I expected that there is a widespread text format for storing animated ascii art.
 But it turned out that this was not the case.
 So I had to create it.